Theldus/AMI_BIOS_CodeInjection/README.md

 > :warning: **Warning:** ___Never___ flash a modified ROM unless you have a way to reprogram it externally, such as a rom programmer, a Raspberry Pi, or another microcontroller that performs a similar function.

+## Tools
+Many small tools were developed in the course of the BIOS RE, some already mentioned here in the article.
+You can find all of them in the [`tools/`](tools/) folder.

 ## Acknowledgements
 This project was created in collaboration with [@rlaneth], so I'd like to express my sincere